Embotics/Plug-in-Workflow-Steps/azure/README.md

 # Azure Plug-in Workflow Step Package

-This package contains a Commander plug-in workflow step to retrieve the kubeconfig of an AKS Kubernetes cluster created through an Azure template in a vCommander service.
+This package contains a Commander plug-in workflow step to retrieve the kubeconfig of an AKS Kubernetes cluster created through an Azure template in a Commander service.

 It was designed specifically for use in the scenario *Deploying a Kubernetes Cluster on Azure AKS*, which can be found on the [Embotics Support Knowledge Base](https://support.embotics.com/support/home).